Wizyma/medium-graphql/README.md

 app.listen(3000)
 ```
-For now only medium posts are available, i plane to implement the user search too
+For now only medium posts are available, i plan to implement the user search too

 made with :heartbeat: